zmcartor/homestead-guide/source/network/test-networks.rst

   }

 Save a file called :file:`CustomGenesis.json`.
-You will reference this when starting your geth node using the following flag:
+You will reference this when starting your gexp node using the following flag:

 ``--genesis /path/to/CustomGenesis.json``